-Scattered around Tikal are twin-pyramid complexes O nearby, P in the North Zone, and N by Temple IV.
+Scattered around the Tikal ruins are twin-pyramid complexes O nearby, P in the North Zone, and N by Temple IV.

-None of the pyramids are particularly striking, but the replicated stelae are worth a look if you’re exploring Tikal without a guide.
+None of the pyramids are particularly striking, but the replicated stelae are worth a look if you’re exploring Tikal without a tour.